VIETNAM DEAF EDUCATION PROGRAM

 The curricula include lectures and practicum for Vietnamese professionals and evening sessions for families - all designed to help children with hearing loss develop their listening and spoken language skills.
 We also fit hearing aids on children from low-income families as part of our audiology training course.
 Interpreters facilitate smooth communication between all parties and handbooks of material in Vietnamese and English are provided.

-The Global Foundation and Thuan An Center held the first training event in Summer, 2010.
-Subsequent programs were held in 2011, 2012, 2013, and 2014.
-Take a look at this short 4 minute video for an overview of our vision and program.
+The Global Foundation and Thuan An Center launched the Vietnam Deaf Education Program in 2010.
+DTake a look at this short 4 minute video for an overview of our vision and program.

 The Mobile Mission program complements the Summer Training Program.
 A team of Global Foundation professionals travel to select participating schools and hospitals throughout the year to provide in-classroom and therapy coaching support, audiology training, counseling to families, and hearing testing and hearing aid fitting for children.
 Check out testimonials we received from participants in our Mobile Mission.

 The Director of Thuan An Center wrote this letter to our Executive Director reflecting on progress made and the impact of this program.
-Our Vietnam Deaf Education Program is a model we plan to expand to other developing countries who have requested our support.
+Our Vietnam Deaf Education Program is a model we are expanding to other developing countries who have requested our support.

 Please click on the links below to read news coverage about this program: